Gustave Moreau

 1884

-The death of his mother plunges him into the deepest despair.
+His mother's death plunges him into deep despair.

 1886

-Moreau completes the polyptych La Vie de l'Humanité*[The Life of Humanity].
+Moreau completes the polyptych La Vie de l'Humanité*.

-Exhibits at the Galerie Goupil.
-This is the only solo exhibition of his life.
+He exhibits at the Goupil gallery.
+This is the only solo exhibition during the artist's lifetime.

 1888